 An inherently romantic space, the Brooklyn Winery is one of our favorite atrium indoor-meets-outdoor spots.
 The dramatic (and super Instagram-friendly) space features 25-foot ceilings, reclaimed wood paneling, repurposed mid-century décor, wine barrel cocktail tables, and antique adornments.
 Abundant candles and hanging lights give the space a soft ambiance, perfectly accented by the in-house vintage mixed-and-matched china.
 We couldn't think of a better setting for your first cheers as an engaged couple.

-This Alphabet City cocktail bar feels more like a perfectly coiffed, mismatched living room (albeit, with a chic steel-topped bar) than a traditional watering hole.
+The Garret East is an Alphabet City cocktail bar that feels more like a perfectly coiffed, mismatched living room (albeit, with a chic steel-topped bar) than a traditional watering hole.
 The whitewashed brick main room couldn't be more inviting, and the inspired cocktails make for an intimate gathering for you and your closest friends and family.
 The space is also home to the speakeasy-style, hidden 20-seat restaurant, Dinnertable, which can also be rented for a private dining experience for up to 15 people.

 St. Mazie has become an icon of Williamsburg's south side, tucked away at the end of Grand Street.
 Step through the doors into the roaring 20s—on the main floor, a long, lean bar leads back to a corner filled by live music acts ranging from upbeat jazz to swingin' flamenco.
 Head back to the overgrown garden in the back, where grapes grow from the tangled vines overhead, or move down to the cellar for the full late-night supper club experience.
 Rent out the whole space for an evening steeped in Jazz-era charm.